Middle School Curriculum Guide

 Prerequisite: Leveling session and permission of the Instructor

-This course takes a more precise approach to the understanding of kinesthetic awareness, performance qualities, responsibility requirements, and overall dance skills at the middle school level.
+This course takes a more advanced approach to the understanding of kinesthetic awareness, performance qualities, responsibility requirements, and overall dance skills at the middle school level.
 Entering students have already attained basic dance skills and have a general knowledge of dance terminology, alignment, and technique.
 Dance styles studied in this course include ballet, contemporary, tap, hip-hop, African and musical theater.
 This course may be taken more than once for credit.
-Prerequisite: Leveling session and permission of the instructor.

 Prerequisite: Leveling session and permission of the Instructor

-Dance at this level becomes more aggressive with regard to specific approaches to performance skills, critical thinking skills, and responsibilities.
+Dance at this level becomes more sophisticated with regard to specific approaches to performance skills, critical thinking skills, and responsibilities.
 Entering students must possess strong fundamental skills and have a passionate desire to keep honing those skills in pursuit of greater achievement.
-Students are required to maintain high scores on all dance evaluations, both written and performance-based.
-Students are also expected to maintain the highest level of responsibility and to methodically aspire to reach new challenges within their own level of success.
+Students aspire to reach new challenges within their own level of success.
 This course includes comprehensive approaches to ballet, contemporary, tap, hip-hop, African, musical theater, dance history, choreography, kinesiology and injury treatment/prevention.
-Middle school students will travel via the afternoon activities shuttle to take this course during 8th period at the Upper School.
 This course may be taken more than once for credit.

 - ELECTIVES FOR GRADES 7 AND 8

 - SUPERVISED STUDY — Grades 7 & 8 (703 S-1) (705 S-2)